Vlaser: Vision-Language-Action Model with Synergistic Embodied Reasoning: Related Work

 {\bf Vision-Language-Action models.} Developing a generalist model remains a central challenge in robotics.
 Inspired by the strong generalization abilities of vision-language models (VLMs) \citep{openai2023gpt4v, chen2024internvl,bai2025qwen2, team2023gemini} trained on large-scale internet data, researchers have proposed vision-language-action (VLA) models, which have demonstrated promising performance~\citep{rt2,kim2024openvla,qu2025spatialvla,hou2025dita}.
 Compared to traditional robot policies, VLA models are pretrained on large-scale robotics datasets and exhibit improved generalization across object categories and visual observations.
 Building on recent progress, researchers have incorporated techniques such as diffusion \citep{ddpm_nips, rombach2022high, peebles2023scalable}, flow matching \citep{lipman2023flow}, and mixture-of-experts (MoE) \citep{shazeer2017} into VLA models, and have adopted larger, more capable VLMs as their backbones.
 These advances have enabled VLA models to tackle a wider range of complex real-world manipulation tasks.
-Nevertheless, current VLA models remain limited in their generalization.
-In particular, they have not yet reached the level of general reasoning exhibited by VLMs, such as decompose a complex task into manageable sub-steps and complete the task in a zero-shot manner.
 Efforts have been made to enhance specific reasoning abilities in embodied scenarios~\citep{geminirobotics,robobrain1.0,cosmosr1}.
 In parallel, several studies~\citep{intelligence2025pi_,driess2025knowledge,chatvla} explore unified training frameworks for VLMs and VLAs to leverage the reasoning capacity of VLMs.
 However, the relationship between high-level multimodal reasoning and low-level control performance remains largely unexplored.
 It is still unclear which specific multimodal abilities such as spatial understanding, grounding, or planning and which types of training data most effectively enhance the control capabilities of a VLA model.
 In this work, we take an initial step toward analyzing this relationship by a systematic evaluation, and also propose the latest foundational model with strong embodied multimodal understanding and action prediction.